NadavKahlon/laplacian-pyramid/README.md

 Code_ by Peter J. Burt & Edward H. Adelson.
 It is also utilized to implement image blending.

+This is an old project I worked on back in 2021, and uploaded to GitHub in 2024.

 ## Background

 The Laplacian Pyramid is a decomposition of the